+Sowing plays an important role in farming.
+Once after the soil is loosened and ploughed, the good, disease-free and pure quality of seeds are selected and sown into the soil.
 After selecting seeds of good quality, they are sown on the prepared land.
-The seeds which give high yields are usually selected and are sown by the following methods.
+The seeds, which give high yields are usually selected and are sown by the following methods.

 A funnel-shaped tool is used to sow the seeds traditionally.
 The funnel is filled with seeds and the seeds pass through two or three pipes with sharp ends.
 These ends enter into the soil and the seeds are placed there.

 In this process, the seeds are scattered on the seedbeds either mechanically or manually.
-The seeds should be spread uniformly.
-The seeds are then covered by planking.
+In the broadcasting method of sowing, the seeds are spread uniformly and are then covered by planking.
 When there are a large number of seeds, the work is done using mechanical broadcasters.
 The seed rate is very high in this system.

 Holes are made in the seedbeds and the seeds are placed in it.
 The seedbeds are then covered.
 The holes are made at definite depths.
 A dibbler is used for dibbling.
 It is a conical instrument that makes proper holes in the seedbed.
 This method is usually used to sow vegetables.